OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Dynamic Analysis

-Dynamic Analysis assesses the application after compiling it and running it, in a similar fashion to black box application testing.
-The way the code works should be inferred and looked at from a higher level.
-This allows the tester to properly identify business logic flaws and it helps identify vulnerabilities in live environments.
-The tester in dynamic analysis can either be an automated tool, such as [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF/), or a real penetration tester.
-On Android, dynamic analysis can be done by side-loading applications, or by leveraging frameworks such as [Magisk](https://github.com/topjohnwu/Magisk) or [Xposed](https://forum.xda-developers.com/xposed).
+Dynamic Analysis tests the release version of an application, in a similar fashion to black box application testing.
+The way the code works should be inferred and looked at from a higher level, unlike static analysis, which takes the application's code and tries to analyze how the application will behave.
+This allows the tester to properly identify:

-_Note:_ In order to use those frameworks, a rooted phone is required.
+- Business logic flaws which extend over multiple services
+- Vulnerabilities in live environments
+- Weak input validation and bad input/output encoding as they are processed through one or multiple services

+ whereas static analysis would identify:

+- Code bad practices
+- Regex usage issues
+- Hidden code layers

+Analysis can be assisted by automated tools, such as [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF/), while assessing an application.
+An application can be assessed by side-loading it, re-packaging it, or by simply attacking the installed version.

 ##### Using Non-Rooted Devices